Las Vegas Bicycle Accident Lawyer

 What is the most common cause of bicycle accidents?

 - About 30% of all bicycle accidents involve collision with a car.
 Another 17% occur due to falls, and 13% happen due to roadway disrepair.
 Inattention while riding a bicycle or driving a car is generally the most common cause of bicycle accidents in Las Vegas.
 However, it’s vital to remember that cyclists have the same legal obligations as car drivers on the road.
-When accidents occur with motor vehicles, fault may not automatically rest with the driver.
+When car accidents in Las Vegas occur with bicycles, fault may not automatically rest with the driver.
 Cyclists have an obligation to follow the traffic laws and generally have the same rights and responsibilities as motor vehicle drivers, so it’s possible for a cyclist to absorb some liability after an accident if he or she was at all negligent.
 This can include failing to signal for a lane change or turn, riding against the flow of traffic, or riding in prohibited areas like highways or freeways.

 Who is responsible for the cost of injuries and property damage after a bicycle accident?